 We care about our patients' emotional and spiritual well-being.
 There is a brochure that lists phone numbers for churches and support groups.
 A Catholic Priest, Father Eamon Miley, is available to patients who do not have a Priest.
 His number is 554-0941.
-Our Chaplain, Sara Phillips, is available for all patients and families.
-Her office number is 410-3888.
-Also, a chapel is located on the first floor of the hospital for all families and visitors.
+In addition, a chapel is located on the first floor of the hospital for all families and visitors.